TVI/TMP-TA3: Many Body Physics – Overview

 Prerequisites: Quantum Mechanics, Statistical Physics, Solid State Theory

 The aim of this course is to learn basic methods of modern many-body theory and to apply them to various problems in condensed matter physics.
-At the end of the course students should have the tools to follow current research topics and be able to start independent research.
+At the end of the course students should be familiar with the tools to follow current research topics and be able to start independent research.

 - Second quantization & applications